AaltoSciComp/scicomp-docs/aalto/zulip.rst

 - You can format your messages using `Zulip markdown
   <https://zulip.com/help/format-your-message-using-markdown>`__.

+- Are you annoyed by having to enter a topic every time you send a message?
+Remember, when replying you don't need to.
+But otherwise, it's a trade-off: keep it organized or be less searchable.
+Most of users are clear that keeping organized is worth the searchability.
+  But don't worry too much: if you happen to get things wrong, others can re-organize topics afterwards.

 - "Mute a stream" (or topic) is useful when you want to stay subscribed but not be notified of messages by default.
 You can still find it if you click through the sidebar.